Sumner Shapiro: Early life and education

-Born in Nashua, New Hampshire, Shapiro attended the University of New Hampshire before World War II service in the U.S. Army Air Corps.
-He was a 1949 graduate of the United States Naval Academy and a veteran of the Korean War.
+Shapiro was born on January 13, 1926 in Nashua, New Hampshire.
+He attended the University of New Hampshire before serving in World War II with the U.S. Army Air Corps.
+He graduated from the United States Naval Academy in 1949 and was a veteran of the Korean War.
 He earned a Master's degree in International Affairs from George Washington University.

 Military career

-Throughout the 1950s he served in the Office of Naval Intelligence, reporting to Chief of Naval Operation Arleigh Burke, as well as serving stints in Moscow and London.
+Throughout the 1950s, Shapiro served in the Office of Naval Intelligence, reporting to Chief of Naval Operations Arleigh Burke, as well as serving stints in Moscow and London.
 He was a graduate of the Naval War College and the U.S. Army's Institute for Advanced Soviet and Eastern European Studies in Germany.
-He was appointed Rear Admiral September 1, 1976; he was simultaneously D/DNI and commander of the Naval Intelligence Command.
-From 1978 to 1982, he was 51st Director of Naval Intelligence.
+He was promoted to Rear Admiral on September 1, 1976 and served simultaneously as D/DNI and commander of Naval Intelligence Command.
+From 1978 to 1982, he served as the 51st Director of Naval Intelligence.

-During his career Shapiro received the Navy Distinguished Service Medal, the Legion of Merit, and the Navy Commendation Medal.
+During his career, Shapiro received the Navy Distinguished Service Medal, the Legion of Merit, and the Navy Commendation Medal.
 Shapiro had a strong influence on United States Cold War naval strategy.